ICRAR/libprofit/docs/api.rst

    It must be greater than 0.
    See :doc:`coordinates` for more details.

+.. member:: double profit_model.magzero

+   The zero magnitude of this model.

 .. member:: unsigned int profit_model.n_profiles

-   The number of profiles used to generate the model's image
+   The number of profiles used to generate the model's image.

-.. member:: profit_profile **profit_model.profiles;
+.. member:: profit_profile ** profit_model.profiles

-   A list of pointers to the individual profiles
-	ued to generate the model's image
+   A list of pointers to the individual profiles used to generate the model's image.

+.. member:: double * profit_model.psf

+   An array containing the values of a Point Spread Function (PSF).
+   The PSF is used to convolve the profiles that request convolving, and as the source image of the ``psf`` profile.

+.. member:: unsigned int profit_model.psf_width

+   The width of the PSF image.

+.. member:: unsigned int profit_model.psf_height

+   The height of the PSF image.

+.. member:: bool * profit_model.calcmask

+   A boolean mask with the same dimensions of the model that indicates for each pixel of the image whether the profiles should be calculated or not.
+   If ``NULL`` all pixels are calculated.

+.. member:: char * profit_model.error

+   An error string indicating that an error at the model level has been detected.
+   Users should check that there is no error in any of the profiles after making a model using :func:`profit_get_error`.

 Functions
 ---------